ZhangJD-ong/AI-assistant-for-breast-tumor-segmentation/README.md

 python test.py
 ```
 ### Inference on own data
 * Please put the new data in the fold: ./Inference-code/Data/Original_data.
-The segmentation results can be find in ./Inference-code/Data/Original_data.
+The segmentation results can be find in ./Inference-code/Results/Tumor/.
 ```
 cd ./Inference-code
 python test.py
 ```
+* We release the well-trained model and five samples to guide usage.
+The data can only be used for academic research usage.